 What is Backstabbers?

 Backstabbers murder mystery app takes any event and gives you the ingredients to create a murder mystery.
+One person is secretly chosen at random to eliminate the other players without being caught.
+Players try to spot the Backstabber and guess their identity.
 Almost everyone is asking themselves “Who done it?”

 “Thin-tech” facilitates game play and drives social interactions.
 Playing is focused on casually socializing because traditional narratives and characters have been removed.

 Mingle and murder in this simple social elimination game.
 The randomly selected Backstabber tries to eliminate all players but one, and they win the game.
 The Detectives try to find the Backstabber.
 Play time is spent interacting with others using keen eyes to spot the Backstabber.
 Take a guess at who the Backstabber is, but be sure or you’re eliminated from the game.
 Guesses are not disclosed to others unless you are correct.
 Correct guesses win the game and restart another round.

 Murders in the Rue Morgue – Edgar Allan Poe

 “The Murders in the Rue Morgue” was first published in Graham’s Magazine in 1841.
 Today, it is considered by many as the first detective story.
 Poe referred to it as one of his “tales of ratiocination.”
 C. Auguste Dupin is a Frenchman who decides to solve the mysterious brutal murder of two women in Paris.
 Numerous witnesses are quoted in the newspaper as having heard a suspect, though the witnesses each think it was a different language.
 As the first true detective in fiction, the Dupin character established many literary devices which would be used in future fictional detectives including Sherlock Holmes and Hercule Poirot.
 Two such devices are a personal friend who serves as narrator and the final revelation being presented first followed by the reasoning that leads to it.